Pirates of the Caribbean: Cat O’ Nine Tails

 Bill (showing Jack his own ring, revealing he and Mary were married in Boston): “I’m not enslaved to Mary.
 This ring frees me to be with her, free from uncertainty, free to love without concern for the future.”
 [CHARACTER]

 Mary: “You may one day know a true love, Jack.
-But it must be a free love, not coerced.”
+But it must be a free love, not coerced.
+Not driven by ambition or greed.”
 [THEME]

 CUT: Anne and Bill are hauled onto the deck of the Vengeance II, nooses awaiting them.
 Other pirate ships have gathered nearby to watch the spectacle.
 The pirate haven of Barataria Bay and the Louisiana swamps are in the background.
 [SETTING]